awilliams/wifi-presence/README.md

 This method may be less reliable than using `hostapd` because phones may not respond to pings while in low power mode.
 There is also a delay introduced by the ping frequency.

+## Home Assistant

+wifi-presence integrates with Home Assistant using the [MQTT](https://www.home-assistant.io/integrations/device_tracker.mqtt/) integration.
+This can be enabled/disabled via the `-hass.autodiscovery` flag (true by default).

+Although supported, Home Assistant isn't required.
+The messages published to MQTT can be consumed by any subscriber(s).

 ## Configuration

 Configuration is done via command-line flags at startup, and via MQTT at runtime.